cerbos/tutorial/src/03-resource-definition/README.md

 | Company | Create, Read, Update, Delete |
 | Contact | Create, Read, Update, Delete |

-With this as a start you can begin creating your first Cerbos policy - a Resource Policy.
+With this as a start you can begin creating your first Cerbos policy - a [resource policy](https://docs.cerbos.dev/cerbos/latest/policies/resource_policies.html).

 ## Resource policies